Seeed-Studio/CodeCraft/README.md

 ## License

 The code contained in this repository and the executable distributions are licensed under the terms of the Apache License 2.0.
 The executable distributions contain third-party code licensed under other compatible licenses such as BSD-3.

+TODO: add documentation on how to create new modules